 Optimize your marketing messages.

-Once you’ve narrowed down your target audience, location, and timing, you’ll need to develop a compelling message that captures customers’ attention and encourages them to engage with you further.
+Once you’ve narrowed down your target audience, location, and channels, you’ll need to develop a compelling message that captures your audiences’ attention and encourages them to engage with you further.
 When you’re designing your messaging, consider:

-Wherever your message appears, it should focus around a call to action that brings your audience to the next step in their sales journey.
+Wherever your message appears, it should include a call to action that brings your audience to the next step in their sales journey.

 Optimize your digital content for SEO and user-friendliness.